student-hub/flutter-workshop/README.md

 ## Start contributing

+If you're not familiar with git, consider learning the basics from one of the many resources available online.
+We recommend [GitHub's resources](https://try.github.io/), particularly the [Git-It](https://github.com/jlord/git-it-electron) hands-on tutorial.

 In order to start contributing, simply follow these 10 steps:

 1. Please make sure you've read the [CONTRIBUTING.md](https://github.com/acs-upb-mobile/acs-upb-mobile/blob/master/CONTRIBUTING.md) file.